mandarini/slides-mot/slides.md

 # Build in a Weekend.
 Scale to Millions.

-> "Supabase is open source.
-We choose open source tools which are scalable and make them simple to use."
+> "Supabase is open source."

 ### What is Supabase?